Service brief · Chapter I · Annual Compliance

 2. ii.

-Section 170.
-Personal details, DIN, date of appointment, and date of cessation for every director and KMP.
+Personal details, director ID, date of appointment, and date of leaving for every director and senior manager.
 Updated within 30 days of any change.

 3. iii.